mirjampaales/cool-ml-project/named_entity_recognition/README.md

 Named entity recognition was tackled in this project to enable the client extract additional keywords - names - from their existing dataset.
 As this data is multilingual (and the original language is not known) we decided to experiment with multilingual NER.
 We chose XLM-R as our pretrained base model and finetuned both its base and large variants.
-As our initial automatic language recognition experiments showed that Estonian, Finnish and German were the most common langauges in Ajapaik's dataset, those were chosen for the multilingual model as well.
+As our initial automatic language recognition experiments showed that Estonian, Finnish and English were the most common langauges in Ajapaik's dataset, those were chosen for the multilingual model as well.

 ## Finetuning